fvaleri/strimzi-debugging/sessions/006/README.md

 ## Using Kafka Connect with Debezium

-First, use [this session](/sessions/001) to deploy a Kafka cluster on Kubernetes.
+Begin by using [session 001](/sessions/001) to deploy a Kafka cluster on Kubernetes.

-When the cluster is ready, we deploy a MySQL instance which is our external system.
+Once the cluster is ready, deploy a MySQL instance to serve as the external data source.

 ```sh
 $ kubectl create -f sessions/006/install/mysql.yaml \